Dog’s Mercury / Spring / Summer / Toxic

 The whole plant is toxic.
 Mercurialine is one of the main compounds in this plant.
 It is known to induce haemorrhaging and inflammation of the gastrointestinal tract and kidneys.
 It will induce drowsiness and mild muscular spasms.
 Symptoms of poisoning appear within a few hours; they include vomiting, pain, gastric and kidney inflammation and sometimes inflammation of the cheeks and jaw.
 Larger doses cause lethargy, jaundice, painful urination and coma.

-Dog’s Mercury is quite distinctive and doesn’t have many look a likes, but the leaves could be confused with those a the elder tree.
+Dog’s Mercury is quite distinctive and doesn’t have many look a likes, but the leaves could be confused with those of an Elder tree (Sambucus nigra).
 The main issues with this plant is that it grows within other woodland plants such as wild garlic and could accidentally be harvested with edible leaves.